The Sun Painting

 Finalization

-After two rounds of testing and refinement, our group wrapped up the project.
+After multiple rounds of testing and refining, our group completes the project, bringing the interactive art to life.

 Running